 *For residency clarification please click on the link and look for your street address: Residency List If your street address is not listed, then you are considered a non-resident.

-*The park will be closed to reservations March 18 & 19, 2017 for Carrie Clarke Day.
+*The park will be closed to reservations April 22-23, 2017 for Carrie Clarke Day.
 Information on this event can be found here: Carrie Clarke Day.
-The park will also be closed for playground repairs from March 24th – March 29th.

 Still have questions?
 Please call at (904) 264-2635.
 For information about renting one of our other parks, please click here.